SudhirSude/QnA_CHATBOT-using-RAG/README.md

-# QnA_CHATBOT-using-RAG
-Project Description: RAG (Retrieval-Augmented Generation) Pipeline for Document Querying
+**Project Description: RAG (Retrieval-Augmented Generation) Pipeline for Document Querying**

-Key Features:
+**Key Features**

-**Multi-Source Data Ingestion: Supports text files, web pages, and PDFs.
+-   **Multi-Source Data Ingestion:** Supports text files, web pages, and PDFs.

-** Efficient Text Processing: Splits large documents into smaller chunks for better handling.
+-   **Efficient Text Processing:** Splits large documents into smaller chunks for better handling.

-** Semantic Search: Uses vector embeddings and a vector store for accurate document retrieval.
+-   **Semantic Search:** Uses vector embeddings and a vector store for accurate document retrieval.

-** LLM Integration: Combines retrieval with a large language model for context-aware responses.
+-   **LLM Integration:** Combines retrieval with a large language model for context-aware responses.

-** Modular Design: Built using LangChain's modular components, making it easy to extend or modify.
+-   **Modular Design:** Built using LangChain\'s modular components, making it easy to extend or modify.

-Technologies Used
+**Technologies Used**

-** LangChain: Framework for building LLM-powered applications.
+-   **LangChain:** Framework for building LLM-powered applications.

-** Hugging Face Embeddings: For generating text embeddings.
+-   **Hugging Face Embeddings:** For generating text embeddings.

-** Chroma Vector Store: For storing and querying vector embeddings.
+-   **Chroma Vector Store:** For storing and querying vector embeddings.

-** Ollama LLM: For generating responses using the llama3.2 model.
+-   **Ollama LLM:** For generating responses using the llama3.2 model.

-** WebBaseLoader: For parsing and extracting HTML content.
+-   **WebBaseLoader:** For parsing and extracting HTML content.

-This Jupyter notebook outlines the implementation of a Retrieval-Augmented Generation (RAG) pipeline, which combines document retrieval with a large language model (LLM) to answer user queries based on provided context.
-The pipeline is built using the LangChain framework, along with other libraries like Hugging Face Embeddings, Chroma Vector Store, and Ollama LLM.
-Below is a detailed breakdown of the project:
+This Jupyter notebook outlines the implementation of a **Retrieval-Augmented Generation (RAG) pipeline**, which combines document retrieval with a large language model (LLM) to answer user queries based on provided context.
+The pipeline is built using the **LangChain** framework, along with other libraries like **Hugging Face Embeddings, Chroma Vector Store, and Ollama LLM**.

-1. Data Ingestion
+1.  **Data Ingestion**

 The project begins by loading data from multiple sources:

-** Text Files: A text file (speech.txt) is loaded using TextLoader from LangChain.
+-   **Text Files:** A text file (speech.txt) is loaded using TextLoader from LangChain.

-** Web Pages: HTML content from a specific webpage is loaded using WebBaseLoader.
+-   **Web Pages:** HTML content from a specific webpage is loaded using WebBaseLoader.
 The loader is configured to extract only specific HTML elements (e.g., post titles, content, and headers) using BeautifulSoup.

-** PDF Documents: A PDF file (attention.pdf) is loaded using PyPDFLoader.
+-   **PDF Documents:** A PDF file (attention.pdf) is loaded using PyPDFLoader.

 These documents are then processed and prepared for further analysis.

-2. Text Splitting
+2.  **Text Splitting**

 To handle large documents, the project uses a RecursiveCharacterTextSplitter to divide the text into smaller, manageable chunks.
 The splitter is configured with:

-** Chunk Size: 1000 characters per chunk.
+-   **Chunk Size:** 1000 characters per chunk.

-** Chunk Overlap: 200 characters to ensure context is preserved across chunks.
+-   **Chunk Overlap:** 200 characters to ensure context is preserved across chunks.

 This step is crucial for efficient processing and retrieval of relevant information.

-3. Vector Embedding and Vector Store
+3.  **Vector Embedding and Vector Store**

-The project leverages Hugging Face Embeddings to convert text chunks into high-dimensional vector representations.
+The project leverages **Hugging Face Embeddings** to convert text chunks into high-dimensional vector representations.
 Specifically, the all-MiniLM-L6-v2 model is used for generating embeddings.
-These embeddings are then stored in a Chroma Vector Store, which allows for efficient similarity searches.
+These embeddings are then stored in a **Chroma Vector Store**, which allows for efficient similarity searches.

-5. Similarity Search
+4.  **Similarity Search**

-The vector store enables semantic search functionality.
+The vector store enables **semantic search functionality**.
 Users can query the vector store with natural language questions, and the system retrieves the most relevant document chunks based on vector similarity.
 For example:

-** Query: "Who are the authors of attention is all you need?"
+**Query:** \"Who are the authors of *Attention Is All You Need*?\"\

-** Query: "What is encoder and decoder stack?"
+**Query:** \"What is an encoder and decoder stack?\"

 The system retrieves and displays the most relevant content from the stored documents.

-5. Retriever and Chain with LangChain
+5.  **Retriever and Chain with LangChain**

-The project integrates a retriever and a document chain to create a seamless query-response pipeline:
+The project integrates a **retriever and a document chain** to create a seamless query-response pipeline:

-** Retriever: The retriever fetches relevant documents from the vector store based on the user's query.
+-   **Retriever:** Fetches relevant documents from the vector store based on the user\'s query.

-** Document Chain: A ChatPromptTemplate is used to structure the input for the LLM.
-The template instructs the model to answer questions based only on the provided context and to think step-by-step before generating a detailed response.
+-   **Document Chain:** A ChatPromptTemplate structures the input for the LLM.
+The template instructs the model to answer questions based **only on the provided context** and to **think step-by-step** before generating a detailed response.

-** LLM Integration: The project uses Ollama LLM with the llama3.2 model to generate responses.
+-   **LLM Integration:** Uses **Ollama LLM** with the llama3.2 model to generate responses.

-The retrieval chain combines the retriever and document chain, enabling the system to:
+The retrieval chain enables the system to:

-** Retrieve relevant documents for a given query.
+1. Retrieve relevant documents for a given query.

-** Pass the documents and query to the LLM.
+2. Pass the documents and query to the LLM.

-** Generate a detailed, context-aware response.
+3. Generate a detailed, context-aware response.

-6. Example Query and Response
+**Example Query and Response**

-The notebook demonstrates the pipeline's functionality with an example query:
+The notebook demonstrates the pipeline\'s functionality with an example

-** Query: "Scaled Dot-Product Attention"
+query:

+**Query:** \"Scaled Dot-Product Attention\"\
-** Response: The system provides a step-by-step explanation of the concept, including its mathematical formulation and practical implementation.
+**Response:** The system provides a step-by-step explanation of the concept, including its mathematical formulation and practical implementation.

-Potential Applications
+**Potential Applications**

-Question-Answering Systems: Automatically answer user queries based on a knowledge base.
+-   **Question-Answering Systems:** Automatically answer user queries based on a knowledge base.

-Document Summarization: Extract key information from large documents.
+-   **Document Summarization:** Extract key information from large documents.

-Research Assistance: Help researchers find relevant information from a collection of papers or articles.
+-   **Research Assistance:** Help researchers find relevant information from a collection of papers or articles.